autocontracts/lightstreams/white-paper.md

 ## Problems facing Publishers when using Online Bookstores

-Lightstream's initial focus will be to develop a new distribution channel and marketplace for digital books.
+Lightstream's initial focus will be to develop a new sales channel and marketplace for digital books.

-Authors and publishers of digital books currently face the following pain points today when using traditional online digital delivery platforms for selling and distributing their works.
+Authors and publishers of digital books currently face the following pain points today when using traditional online platforms for selling and distributing their works.

 ### High Fees